nxing831/nxing831.github.io/content/index.md

 ---

-pronouns: she / her

-likes: crunchy strawberry pocky, the ten minutes before falling asleep, outdoor beach shower, acquiring backlogs of things
+likes: outdoor beach shower, oldweb disaster websites, acquiring backlogs of things

 dislikes: socks, overly developed senses of self, and other types of enclosures